How To Find The Best Long Tail Keywords Using Free Tools

 Though SEMrush is a paid tool, I have included it here as it does allow you to search keywords for difficulty with a certain daily limit.

 To use this tool, just visit SEMrush, enter your domain name in the search box, and hit the search button.
-You will next be greeted with following screen
+You will next be greeted with the following screen

 Click on the “Keyword Difficulty” option under “Keyword Analytics” as shown in the image above.
 You will next see the following page where you can enter your keywords.

 For paid version, it allows up to 100 keywords at a time.
 However, if you are using the free version, it allows only 10 Keywords at one go.
 I entered the 6 Keywords I shortlisted after step 2.
 Now clicking on the “Show Difficulty” button will show you following results.

 From the above results, I can easily say that the keyword “Professional Search Engine Optimization” has the least competition with difficulty percentage of 54.3.